sebsjames/maths/docs/index.md

 ---
 # Welcome to Seb's maths
 {: .no_toc}
 This is a maths library for your C++20 projects.
 It was created for [mathplot](https://github.com/sebsjames/mathplot) and has been used in all of my recent scientific modelling work.
-On this page, I'll show you what you can do with the code.
+On this page, I'll give you a taste of what you can do with the code.
 For full details, refer to the Reference pages.

 - TOC
 {:toc}

 ## Mathematical constants
-`mathconst` provides a set of templated mathmatical constants
+`mathconst` provides a set of templated, type-correct mathmatical constants.
+Stop using M_PI!
 ```c++
 #include <sm/mathconst>
 sm::mathconst<float>::pi      // A static constexpr float representation of pi